Validate over a date range. Uses MomentJS for date mathematics and calculations.

 The test result object which will contain isValid

-.
+and message.
 If the validator is async, then the

 return value will be a promise.